Frequently asked questions about law enforcement in health care settings.

 Tips to maintain balance as a stressed parent

-Use these tips to maintain balance and keep your cool during this challenging time.
+Use these tips to maintain balance and keep your cool during challenging times.

 Provide structure